-The last post I wrote was about how you can use simulations in your classroom as an instructional strategy instead of lecturing.
-I hope you had a chance to try out the free World War 2 Iwo Jima simulation I offered in that blog post.
-If you haven’t, be sure to download it and give it a try!
+Be sure to check out the blog posts I wrote about how you can use simulations and interactive notebooks in your classroom as an instructional strategy instead of lecturing.
 Or you can read about how you can incorporate political cartoons in your classroom (with a FREE analysis page!).
 Want to learn more about social studies escape rooms?
 Yep, I got that, too!

-The second instruction strategy I am going to share with you during my “7 Ways to Step Away From the Lecture Podium & Revitalize Your Social Studies Classroom” blog series is STATIONS.
+The second instruction strategy I am going to share with you during my “7 Ways to Step Away From the Lecture Podium & Revitalize Your Social Studies Classroom” blog series is Social Studies STATIONS.

 Stations are kind of like centers (BTW- I learned the first day of 6th grade NOT to call centers “centers”!
 Stations.
 Call them stations!)
 Each station is on a small card, and it contains instructions on what the student needs to do, and each station is different.
 I like to try and incorporate multiple intelligences within the stations so that every student has at least one station he/she looks forward to.
 I create stations so that each one focuses on a different sub-topic and has a different type of output.
 Once you have your stations set up, small groups of students move through them.
 Stations can last however long you want.
 I typically have stations that last 1-2 days.
-This works best of stations are independent of one another so that students can complete them in any order.
-This keeps from there being a back up at one station, and it also keeps you from having to make tons of copies.
+This works best if stations are independent of one another so that students can complete them in any order.
+This keeps it from being too many students waiting to work at one station, and it also keeps you from having to make tons of copies.